Courtroom-Style Multi-Agent Debate with Progressive RAG and Role-Switching for Controversial Claim Verification: Introduction

-Together, these findings reframe LLM reasoning as a dynamic process, where reliability arises from the structure, diversity, and evolution of deliberation, not just final answers; see Appendices \ref{sec:related} for context with prior work.
+Together, these findings reframe LLM reasoning as a dynamic process, where reliability arises from the structure, diversity, and evolution of deliberation, not just final answers.
 We provide our code and data in the following GitHub repository: \url{https://github.com/mnc13/PROClaim}.